AliceO2Group/O2DPG/README.md

   - **run** (default): run the workflow
   - **print**: print the final workflow command to the console
   - **dds**: create a partial topology.
 - If applicable, workflows shall use the settings from the `common/setenv.sh` script instead of implementing their own options.
-Mandatory env variables to respect are `SHMSIZE`, `GPUTYPE` (if the workflow supports GPUs),... (to be continued).
+Mandatory env variables to respect are
+  - `SHMSIZE`
+  - `SEVERITY` and `INFOLOGGER_SEVERITY` or they must be set to `warning`
+  - `NORATELOG` or the fmq rate logging must be disabled
+  - `GPUTYPE` (if the workflow supports GPUs)
+  - ... (to be continued).

 # Configuring and selecting workflow in AliECS:
 There are 3 ways foreseenm to configure the *full topology* in AliECS: (currently only the manual XML option exists)